The Shugborough Coat of Arms

 According to the Dogon, the Nummo were purely spiritual, immortal, alien beings who came to Earth from space when their world was destroyed.
 The Nummos' skin was primarily green, but, like the chameleon's, it sometimes changed colour.
 It was said to at times have all the colours of the rainbow.
 The Nummo were amphibious beings with fish tails who spent more time in water than on land.
 While on land they moved like serpents on their long thin fish tails.
 I believe that the Nummo who visited the Dogon people, appear in the Shugborough Coat of Arms, Figure 1, as a green horse with a fish tail.
 The phrase, "horse of god" that appeared in one of the mysterious ciphers found at Rennes-le-Château,2 is also likely associated with the Nummo.

 The black dog, on top of the Shugborough coat of arms represents the Jackal.
-In the Dogon religion, the Jackal was a symbol of a failed experiment and humanity's separation from truth and immortality.
-In the Dogon religion, the Jackal stole fire from the Nummo's workshop and fled with it back to Earth.
-The stolen fire that the Jackal took from the Nummo represented the spiritual and biological essence of the Nummo.
-In other world mythologies, including Greek mythology, the stolen fire was associated with stolen cows as is in the story of Hermes (the Greek god of thieves) stealing the cows from the sun God Apollo.
-This is because the Nummo were also symbolized by cows.
-The Jackal represented the genetic defect in the experiment and was symbolized by a dog or fox, rooster, and a white cow in the Dogon religion.
+In the Dogon religion, the Jackal is a symbol of the Nummos' failed genetic experiment and humanity's separation from truth and immortality.
+In one Dogon story, the Jackal steals fire from the Nummo's workshop and flees with it back to Earth.
+He ends up crashing the Nummo spaceship and spreading the fire across the Earth.
+The stolen fire that the Jackal takes from the Nummo represents the spiritual and biological essence of the Nummo.
+In other world mythologies, including Greek mythology, the stolen fire is associated with stolen cows, which is important since the Nummo were symbolized by red cows.
+We find this association in the story of Hermes (the Greek god of thieves), a Jackal figure, who steals cows from the sun God Apollo.
+Besides a dog, the Jackal is also symbolized by a fox, goat, rooster, and a white cow in the Dogon religion.
 In other world mythologies he was symbolized by a white bull.
-In both The Master of Speech and The Nummo, I refer to this in association with the ritual of the sacrifice and death of the king.
 The Jackal was a male figure associated with single sexed beings and the Earth.
 The Nummo, on the other hand, represented heaven, immortality and the divine feminine.7

-The myths about the Frankish Merovingian ancestor Merovée associate him with the Dogon religion.
+The myths about the Frankish Merovingian ancestor Merovée also associates him with the Dogon religion.
 According to beliefs, Merovée was a semimythical person born of two fathers.
 One was a king named Clodio, the other, a sea monster.
 The Merovingians were also said to have been descended from aliens who were the offspring of nephilim, or fallen angels.
-Because of their ancestry, Merovée and his descendants were reputed to have supernatural powers and unnaturally long lives.8 In the Dogon religion, the first two male Nummo Ancestors created an offspring that caused humans to lose their immortality.
-I believe that Merovée is associated with that individual.
+Because of their ancestry, Merovée and his descendants were reputed to have supernatural powers and unnaturally long lives.8 In a second genetic experiment carried about the Nummo, humans were able to maintain their immortality as long as procreation was controlled.
+The first two male Nummo Ancestors deviated from the Nummos' rules and created an offspring that caused humans to lose their immortality.
+I believe that myths about Merovée are associated with that event.

 In The Holy Blood and The Holy Grail, Lincoln, Leigh, and Baigent assert that the objective of the Knights Templar was to protect the Merovingian bloodline because they thought the Frankish royal family was descended from Jesus and Mary Magdalen.
 Merovingian kings became kings through sacred right on their twelfth birthdays.
 They were priest-kings rather than ruling kings.9 My research, however, ties the Merovingians to myths about the Nummo Ancestors.